Git-Romer/dis08-assignment-2/README.md

 In this repository we will solve the Exercises from the second Assignment.
 Furthermore all Links to every solution will be provided in this [README](./README.md) file.
+Every exercise gets its own Folder in which you will find all the files containing the results.
+Whenever we can, we will work with the Jupyter Notebook.
+This will allow us to have our Python code and the corresponding Markdown explanation in one place and will therefore be much cleaner and simpler to read.

 ## Group information